jrom876/UniformSeriesGenerator/README.md

  Jacob Romero,
  Creative Engineering Solutions, LLC

- This Project has several parts:
+ This Project has four parts:

- 	1. To iterate through the financial equations defined below and generate raw data suitable for csv files.
+ 	0. To iterate through the financial equations defined below and generate raw data suitable for csv files.

- 	3. To generate various csv files from the raw data.
+ 	1. To generate various csv files from the raw data.

- 	4. To provide a tkinter GUI for easy UI and UX with this class.
+ 	2. To provide a tkinter GUI for easy UI and UX with this class.

- 	5. To provide unittest methods for development and maintenance.
+ 	3. To provide unittest methods for development and maintenance.

  csvgen.py, accomplishes parts 1 and 2.